-This is Part 2 of our 2 part series on Starting a Business.
+This is Part 2 of our 2 part series on how to start a business.
 I recommend you start here.
-Now that you are caught up lets jump right in to business taxes.
+Now that you are caught up lets jump right in to business accounts and taxes.

 The US federal government provides what is called a EIN to identify a business.
 These numbers act similar to a social security number for a business.
 They are required for all business types except sole proprietorship in order to file your taxes.